determined-ai/determined/README.md

 ## Command Line Interface (CLI)

-Use the CLI to set up the Determined cluster locally, or with your favorite cloud service:
+Use the CLI to set up the Determined cluster locally, or on your favorite cloud service:

 ```bash
 det deploy aws up